KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 ### 4.1 Variance Maximization
 PCA chooses directions so that the **projected data keeps as much variance as possible**.
 The variance captured by each PC is linked directly to **eigenvalues** of the covariance matrix.

 ### 4.2 Reconstruction Error Minimization
 Another equivalent view:
 - compress → reconstruct
-- PCA is the best **linear** compression (in least-squares sense)
+- PCA is the best **linear** compression (least-squares sense)
+- PCA gives the best **rank-k linear approximation** (least-squares) of the centered data

 This “autoencoder-like” viewpoint is common in modern ML thinking:
 - a linear encoder/decoder with squared loss becomes equivalent to PCA

 ---